-The Georgetown Municipal Airport turns 72 years old in 2017.
+The Georgetown Municipal Airport was established with a grant from the Civil Aeronautics Board, forerunner of the Federal Aviation Administration (FAA) in 1941.
+Construction started in early 1945.
 Our Airport plays a vital role as a general aviation reliever airport for the region.
-Originally the Airport was built as a training location for World War II aviators.
+Originally the U.S. Government wanted to establish a training site for military aviators for the upcoming war, but by the time the airport was built, the need for training military pilots was lessened.
 Today, Airport businesses account for approximately 200 jobs in the local economy including several critical aviation sectors such as flight instruction, airplane and engine repair, avionics repair and modification, airplane and helicopter sales, and vintage airplane restoration.
 Airport operations include search and rescue, medical flights, army aviator training, recreational flying, and corporate light business jet traffic.
 Civic contributions include Angel Flight, school class tours, high school aviation classes, Civil Air Patrol, Experimental Aircraft Association, and charity car and airplane shows.

 This list of frequently asked questions is provided to share information related to airport topics with the citizens of Georgetown.
 The questions and responses cover topics ranging from planned Airport improvements, project environmental reviews, future plans for the Airport, Airport operational requirements, and the economic impact and financial health of the Airport.